marionettejs/backbone.marionette/docs/marionette.application.module.md

 This call to `stop` causes the `Bar` and `Baz` modules to both be stopped as they are sub-modules of `Foo`.
-For more information on defining sub-modules, see the next section: "Defining Sub-Modules With .
+For more information on defining sub-modules, see the section "Defining Sub-Modules With .
 Notation".

 ## Defining Sub-Modules With .
 Notation